zillow/luminaire/luminaire/docs/basic_usage_tutorial/optimization.rst

 Fully Automatic Outlier Detection
 -------------------------------------

-Since the optimized configuration contains all the parameters required for data pre-processing and training, that can be used downstream for performing the data pre-processing and training.
+Since the optimized configuration contains all the parameters required for data pre-processing and training, this can be used downstream for performing the data pre-processing and training.

 >>> de_obj = DataExploration(freq='D', **opt_config)
 >>> training_data, pre_prc = de_obj.profile(data)